jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/features.md

 current tool change number when a T(n) command is called from gcode.
 Make sure moonraker version is at least v0.9.3-64 to utilize this feature.

-If you have setup your `Change filament G-code` section to use `SET_AFC_TOOLCHANGES` in your slicer please remove the following lines:
+If you have set up your `Change filament G-code` section to use `SET_AFC_TOOLCHANGES` in your slicer please remove the following lines:

 ```cfg